zeus-ctrl/git-bats-demo/README.md

 should get us past that test.

-### The shell script file 'count_successes.sh' is executable
+### The shell script file `count_successes.sh` is executable

 The file we just created isn't typically executable by default, and we need to tell the system that we intend for it to be an executable file/script.
-The Unix `chmod` (change mode, which is Unix-speak for change permissions) will do that:
+The Unix `chmod` (change mode, which is Unix-speak for "change permissions") will do that:

 ```bash
 chmod +x count_successes.sh
 ```

 The `+x` command line argument says that we want to add (`+`) execute (`x`) permissions to the specified file.
-The other types of permissions are `r` (read) and `w` (write), and we can specify these at the level of all (`a`, everyone, the default so we didn't have to explicitly list it in our command), user (`u`, i.e., you), group (`g`, people in your Unix group, which could be no one else or _everyone_ else, so use group with care), and other (`o`, anyone other than you and people in your group).
+The other types of permissions are `r` (read) and `w` (write), and we can specify these at the level of

+* `a` for "all", i.e., everyone.
+This is the the default so we didn't have to explicitly list it in our command
+* `u` for "user", i.e., you
+* `g` for "group", i.e., people in your Unix group.
+Depending on your system's setup, this could be no one else or _everyone_ else or somewhere in between, so use this option with care.
+* `o` for "other", i.e., anyone other than you and people in your group

 ### The script runs without generating an error